henri/spb/README.md

 <br>

-Keep in mind that different browsers will potentially have different [options](https://github.com/henri/spb/blob/main/901.notes_browser_specific.md) which may alter the way the program works in terms of your privacy.
+Keep in mind that different browsers will potentially have different [options](https://github.com/henri/spb/blob/main/901.notes_browser_specific.md) which may alter the way the program works with respect to your privacy.

 <br>
 <br>